elastic/connectors/docs/reference/dropbox.md

 For additional operations, see [Usage](https://www.elastic.co/guide/en/enterprise-search/master/connectors-usage.html).

-## Get a Refresh Token
+Creating a Dropbox application is required to help the Dropbox connector to authenticate.

+## Dropbox API Authorization

 ### Create Dropbox OAuth App

-In order to authenticate via the Dropbox package, the user needs to configure an app key, app secret and refresh token to fetch the data from Dropbox.

-To generate App Key and App Secret, user needs to follow below steps:
+To generate App Key and App Secret, follow the next steps:
 1. Register a new app in the [App Console](https://www.dropbox.com/developers/apps) and select Full Dropbox API app and choose the following required permissions.
     - files.content.read
     - sharing.read

-2. Once the app is created, users can have an **app key** and **app secret** on the settings tab.
+2. Once the app is created, please store **app key** and **app secret** for later configuration use.

 ### Generate a Refresh Token

-To generate refresh token, user needs to follow below steps:
+To generate a refresh token, follow the next steps:
-1. Hit the following URL with the generated APP_KEY on the browser:
+1. Hit the following URL with the generated APP_KEY on your browser:
     ```shell
     https://www.dropbox.com/oauth2/authorize?client_id=<APP_KEY>&response_type=code&token_access_type=offline
     ```

-    User will get an **authorization code** by hitting the URL and that will be used to generate a refresh token.
+    In the HTTP response, you will get an **authorization code** that will be used to generate a refresh token.

     **Note:** Authorization code can only be used once to create a refresh token.

-2. User needs to perform the following POST API call in the terminal:
+2. Perform the following POST API call in the terminal:
     ```shell
     curl -X POST "https://api.dropboxapi.com/oauth2/token?code=<AUTHORIZATION_CODE>&grant_type=authorization_code" -u "<APP_KEY>:<APP_SECRET>"
     ```
-    Users just need to copy a Refresh Token getting from the response and configure it in the connector configuration.
+    Store the refresh token from the response and use it in the connector configuration.
     **Note:** Make sure the response has a similar list of following scopes:
     - account_info.read
     - files.content.read